fsharp/fsharp.org/use/linux/index.md

 ### Option 6: Get access to the Debian packages

-If you want to use Debian packages and don't have access to testing or trusty/universe packages, then the following steps may allow access:
+If you want to use Debian packages and don't have access to trusty/universe packages, then the following steps may allow access:

 1. Add the following using `sudo vi /etc/apt/sources.list`: